aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 replaced by a compact progress view containing the current stage, progress bar, status detail, and cancel action.
 The page scrolls to that view once, but later polling updates do not move the page again.
 Successful completion replaces the progress view with the result.
+Cancellation restores the original input controls.
+A failed analysis remains on the compact progress view, where the complete error is visible and the cancel action is replaced by **Reset / try again**.
+Reset removes the finished failed session and restores the inputs.
-Cancellation, or a run that fails before a result exists, restores the original input controls so the collection or search settings can be corrected and tried again.
-Reloading the page while a retained calibration is still queued or running opens directly in the progress view and resumes status polling.
+Reloading the page while a retained calibration is queued, running, or waiting to be reset opens directly in its current compact view.

 ### Manual multi-file upload